-The Opening Ceremony of the Milan-Cortina Games kicks off at San Siro.
-The stadium, in its swansong before being demolished, is sold out: 67,000 tickets for the event were sold, the best ever for a Winter Olympics.
+The mammoth Opening Ceremony of the Milan-Cortina Games took place at San Siro Stadium.
+The stadium, in its swansong before being demolished, was sold out: 67,000 tickets were sold for the show, the best ever for a Winter Olympics.
+Over two billion spectators watched the event.

 The parade of delegations